The choice of what to produce in a command economy is det...

 A command economy is a system where the government, rather than the free market, determines what goods should be produced, how much should be produced, and the price at which the goods are offered for sale.

-Which of the following group of accounts make up the balance of payments? ...
+Which of the following are examples of transfer payment ...